simonaertssen/MIT-6.172-Performance-Engineering-of-Software-Systems/Project 2 - Collision Detection/README.md

 | sin_wave.in | - | - | - |
 | smalllines.in | 36.266379s | 23895 | 338592 |

 Unfortunately some of these animations took way too long to run at 4000 frames.
+A short test can just use some of the quick animations, to test if there is a priori any mistake at all.

+## Precomputed line lengths
+A simple innovation is to precompute the line lengths and store them in the `Line` struct.
+In the `CollisionWorld_collisionSolver` the line lengths are used as masses for the computation of kinetic energy.
+Here, we can use a precomputation.